expo/expo/guides/Expo Universal Module Infrastructure.md

 This guide explains the standard configuration and tools for working on universal modules in this repository.
 One of our goals is to write a coherent, high-quality SDK that is consistent across APIs and stays reliable in a way that is sustainable for the Expo team.
 Another goal is to reuse knowledge from working on one module and apply it to others by reducing disparity and fragmentation between modules.
 Expo has many modules and we need to keep Expo and working on Expo simple.

-# Generating new uninversal module using `expo-cli` command
+# Generating a new universal module using `expo-cli` command

-`expo-cli` has specific command that would generate whole TypeScript based unimodule for you!
+`expo-cli` has specific command that would generate universal module that support TypeScript!
-Just run:
+Run:
-* `expo generate-module|gm [new module directory]` - you can pass optional parameter `[new module directory]` to make this command even more user-friendly.
-E.g. `expo gm expo-test-module` would create `./expo-test-module` for you! :D
+* `expo generate-module [new module directory]`
+  - optional `[new module directory]` parameter lets you specify module name (e.g. `expo generate-module expo-test-module` would create `expo-test-module`.
+If ommited, the script will prompt you about it.

-You can provide your own template for module using `template-directory|td` pointing to existing local module template.
+  - optional `--template <template directory>` will try to use provided `<template directory>` in universal module creation.

 # The Standard Configuration